ministryofjustice/moj-frontend/docs/get-involved/suggest-a-change.md

 ---
-title: Suggest a Change
+title: Suggest a change or give feedback
+subsection: Get involved
 layout: layouts/community.njk
 eleventyNavigation:
-  key: Suggest a change
+  key: Suggest a change or give feedback
-  parent: Contribute
+  parent: Get involved
+  order: 30
 ---

 To help improve the MoJ Design System, you can suggest changes to components and patterns.